breezy-team/qbrz/README.txt

 Compatibility between qbzr and bzr versions
 ===========================================

+ * QBzr 0.22 is targeted to bzr 2.5 and compatible with bzr 2.4
+   It may not work with older versions of bzr.

  * QBzr 0.21 is targeted to bzr 2.4 and compatible with bzr 2.3.
    It may not work with older versions of bzr.